Kvrolix/Managing-Offsite-Employee-Activities/FYP/moea_react/IMPORTANT_ERRORS.md

   Saturday:

-- Support file sharing for document and resource exchange.
+DONE Support file sharing for document and resource exchange.

 - Add Counting hours for each task
 - Change Login Page
 - Make sure the informations availlable are based on role